top of page

 As I shared in my 15 Tips to Succeed in PE blog, success in physical education starts with relationships, routines, and reflection.

-So whether this is your first year or your thirtieth, take a deep breath and embrace the opportunity.
-Your students are lucky to have you—and this year, you’re going to make movement matter in powerful ways.
+Whether this is your first year or your thirtieth, take a breath and embrace the opportunity ahead of you.
+Your students are lucky to have someone who cares this much, and this year, you're going to make movement matter in ways that stick.

-💬 What’s your go-to tip for starting the year off strong in PE?
+What's your go-to tip for starting the year off strong in PE?
+Drop it in the comments — or share this post with a fellow teacher who could use a little back-to-school inspiration!

 Need a FREE visual to display your PE expectations?

-Do you need a practical way to share what you expect from your students all in one glance?
+Do you need a practical, ready-to-use way to communicate what you expect from your students the moment they walk through the door?

 PE Expectations Freebie

-Fill out the form below to download a Physical Education Expectations visual that you can use to reference when working with your students.
-The PE Poster: Physical Education Expectations (in 5 color schemes) serves as a practical instructional graphic to use to highlight 10 important outcomes that we as teachers expect from our students during our daily PE classes.
-The statements are brief, yet POWERFUL!
+Cap'n Pete's Power PE has you covered!
+Fill out the form below to download a Physical Education Expectations visual you can use all year long.
+The PE Poster: Physical Education Expectations (available in 5 color schemes) highlights 10 important outcomes we as teachers expect from students during daily PE classes.
+The statements are short, clear, and powerful — exactly what a good expectations poster should be.

 This freebie set will be sure to enhance your PE program for years!